GSTT-CSC/csc-test-site/_pages/fellowship_cohort4.md

 1. Applicant reviews the eligibility requirements, person specification, and other details of the role in the role description document.
 See Cohort 3 [role description document](/assets/docs/Fellowship_Role_Description_Cohort3.pdf) for reference (criteria subject to change between cohorts).
 2. Applicant submits online *Application Form* (live in November 2024)
-3. Applicant's Approver submits online *Approval in Principle Form*.
+3. Applicant's Approver submits the *[Approval in Principle form](https://forms.office.com/e/yvTq2z0W4V)*.
+An Approver is a responsible person with decision-making power over the applicant's training/employment pattern.
 Applications will not be shortlisted for interview without this evidence.
-An Approver is a responsible person with decision-making power over the applicant's training/employment pattern.
 4. Applicants are shortlisted for remote interview
 5. Successful applicants are matched to an AI project and join the fellowship in Cohort 4